alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 The profitability of Facebook indicates that it has succeeded in doing the three things that Roth pointed out (which I quoted above).
 There's definitely thickness, given the large number of users and advertisers.
-Facebook has convinced users to honestly divulge a huge amount of private and sensitive information about themselves, so that highly targeted adverts can be displayed to each user.
-The speed and scale of Facebook's infrastructure have clearly removed any kind of congestion from the marketplace, at least as far as advertisers are concerned.
+Facebook has convinced users to honestly divulge a huge amount of confidential and sensitive information about themselves, so much so that highly targeted adverts can be displayed to each user.
+The speed and scale of Facebook's infrastructure have clearly removed almost all congestion from the marketplace, at least as far as advertisers are concerned.
 I'll include LinkedIn and Twitter as same sort of marketplaces, even though they focus on different aspects of each user.